ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 : Is a combination of distributed and centralized models.
 : A part of computing metrics are distributed among involved network devices, and others may be collected by a centralized control element.
 For example, some static information (e.g., capabilities information) can be distributed among network devices since they are quite stable (change infrequently).
 Frequent changing information (e.g., resource utilization) can be collected by a centralized control element to avoid frequent flooding in the distributed control plane.
 Service scheduling function can be performed by a centralized control element, the CATS-Forwarder, or both.
 The entire or partial C-PS function may be implemented in the centralized control element, depending on the specific implementation and deployment.

+Examples to illustrate these modes are provided in {{sec-appendix}}.

 The framework covers only the case of a single service provider.
 Deployment considerations about the case of multiple service providers are out of scope.

 ## Implementation Considerations on Using CATS Metrics {#sec-metric-implementation}